dwmkerr/hacker-laws/README.md

 [Ringelmann effect on Wikipedia](https://en.wikipedia.org/wiki/Ringelmann_effect)

-The Ringelmann effect is the tendency for individual members of a group to become increasingly less productive as the size of their group increases.
-This effect, discovered by French agricultural engineer Maximilien Ringelmann (1861–1931), illustrates the inverse relationship that exists between the size of a group and the magnitude of group members’ individual contribution to the completion of a task.
+The Ringelmann effect is the tendency of an individual to become increasingly inefficient as more and more people are involved in a task.
+In other words, as more individuals are added to a team, the more the average individual performance decreases.
+Multiple causes are believed to be at work, including social loafing and loss of coordination.

 See also:
 - [Brooks' Law](#brooks-law)